aoifesmith/brandAmi/README.md

 * Contact Information displayed in footer.
 ##### Description:
 Contact information will be added to the footer.
 This will contain a name and email for the site owner.

+#### User Story 9:
+* As a site owner I want to be able to provide users a brief overview of the company so users can be informed what the company does*
+##### Acceptance Criteria:
+* Company services info displayed in the About opening paragraph on main page.
+##### Description:
+Company information advising it's services will be added to the opening paragraph of the main page.
+The information will include details about who the service is for.

 ### The Skeleton Plane
 #### Wireframes